Creating A Successful Employee Value Proposition (EVP)

-As an award-winning EVP agency, working with organisations such as Royal Mail, BEIS, Co-op and CGI, we believe an effective EVP should be aligned with the organisation’s vision, mission, values and culture and have the following characteristics:
+As an award-winning EVP agency, working with organisations such as Royal Mail, BEIS, Co-op and CGI, we believe an effective EVP should be aligned with the organisation’s vision, mission, values and culture and should have the following characteristics:

 To get the EVP right, it needs to come from the most reliable source: your people.